-(a) Based on activities within a controller's own web sites or online applications; (b) based on the context of a consumer's current search query or visit to a web site or online application; or (c) to a consumer in response to the consumer's request for information or feedback. - 11 (35) "Third party" means a natural or legal person, public 12 authority, agency, or body other than the consumer, controller, 13 processor, or an affiliate of the processor of the controller. - 14 (36) "Verification" means the use of a facial recognition service 15 by a controller to determine whether a consumer is a specific 16 consumer enrolled in a gallery used by the facial recognition 17 service. - NEW SECTION.
+(a) Based on activities within a controller's own web sites or online applications; (b) based on the context of a consumer's current search query or visit to a web site or online application; or (c) to a consumer in response to the consumer's request for information or feedback. - 21 (35) "Third party" means a natural or legal person, public 22 authority, agency, or body other than the consumer, controller, 23 processor, or an affiliate of the processor or the controller. - (36) "Verification" means the use of a facial recognition service by a controller to determine whether a consumer is a specific consumer enrolled in a gallery used by the facial recognition service. - NEW SECTION.
 Sec.
 4. JURISDICTIONAL SCOPE.
-(1) This chapter applies to legal entities that conduct business in Washington or produce products or services that are targeted to residents of Washington, and that satisfy one or more of the following thresholds: - 22 (a) Controls or processes personal data of one hundred thousand 23 consumers or more; or - (b) Derives over fifty percent of gross revenue from the sale of personal data and processes or controls personal data of twenty-five thousand consumers or more. - (2) This chapter does not apply to: - (a) State and local governments; - (b) Municipal corporations;
+(1) This chapter applies to legal entities that conduct business in Washington or produce products or services that are targeted to residents of Washington, and that satisfy one or more of the following thresholds: - (a) During a calendar year, controls or processes personal data of one hundred thousand consumers or more; or - 34 (b) Derives over fifty percent of gross revenue from the sale of 35 personal data and processes or controls personal data of twenty-five 36 thousand consumers or more. - (2) This chapter does not apply to: - (a) State and local governments; - 39 (b) Municipal corporations;